qrti/bedLevVis/README.md

 M420 V
 ```
 - copy and paste mesh/matrix data to raw variable in this program (carefully keep the formatting)
-- set variables for bedform, bedsize, inset, zrange for your hotbed
+- set variables for bedform, bedsize, inset, zrange for your heatbed
 - execute program

 <br>